miketierney/vim-config/README.md

     ln -s ~/.vim/vimrc ~/.vimrc
     ln -s ~/.vim/ackrc ~/.ackrc
     ln -s ~/.vim/tmux.conf ~/.tmux.conf

 Double click on the `Menlo-Powerline.otf` font to install it to get the fancy powerline symbols.

 # Compile command-t

-    rvm system #ensure build on Ruby 1.8.7 if using RVM cd ~/.vim/bundle/command-t
+    rvm system #ensure build on Ruby version that was used when installing vim cd ~/.vim/bundle/command-t
     bundle
     rake make